enfiskutensykkel/bf-compiler/README.md

 ```

 The beginning of the compiled code starts off by storing `rbx` and the stack pointer, then loading the address
 of the data section into `rbp` and zeroing out `rax` and `rdx`.
+Output is implemented as the `write()` syscall,
+and input is implemented as the `read()` syscall.
+When the program terminates, `rbx` and the stack pointer is
+restored.
+The current cell value is copied into `rax` and the program will exit with that value as exit status.

+### Cell Width ###
-Each cell is considered one byte, and to be
-equivalent of `unsigned char` in C (meaning that arithmetic overflow is expected behaviour).
-There is no bounds
+Each cell is considered one byte (8 bits) and to be equivalent of `unsigned char` in C. There are some Brainfuck
-checking, so the programmer must be aware that if the cell pointer goes below zero or above 2^16-1, it will cause
-an illegal memory access.
+implementations that support signed values and even cells that are larger than one 8-bit byte, but for convenience
+this implementation only support one byte cells.

+Cells should be expected to wrap around on arithmetic overflow.

+### Cell Array ###
+This implementation uses an array that consists of 2^16 - 1 cells.
+The cell pointer is initialised to 0, and
+negative array index is not supported.
+No bounds checking is done during run-time, so the programmer must keep
+track of where the cell pointer is.
+The cell pointer is likely to wrap on arithmetic, but this behaviour should
+not be expected.

+### End of File ###
-If EOF is encountered in an input stream, the cell value will not change (_no-change_ in Brainfuck terms).
-This was
+When EOF is encountered in an input stream, the cell value will not change (_no change_).
-the easiest to implement.
-Newlines and character set is also that of the host, so I do not convert `\r\n`.

-When the program terminates, `rbx` and the stack pointer is restored.
-The current cell value is copied into `rax` and
-the program will exit with that value as exit status.
+### Charset and Newlines ###
+This implementation uses the host's character set and newline delimiter. `\r\n` is not converted.